danrot/master-thesis/01_introduction.md

 ### Jackalope
 The most popular PHPCR implementation is Jackalope.
-Jackalope implements the API in an storage agnostic way. [see @jackalope2014a] Therefore an exchangeable storage layer was introduced.
+Jackalope implements the API in an storage agnostic way [see @jackalope2014a].
+Therefore an exchangeable storage layer was introduced.
 Currently there are storage layers for Jackrabbit and Doctrine DBAL.
-Unfortunately Jackalope does not implement all of the described features in PHPCR yet. [see @phpcr2014b]
+Unfortunately Jackalope does not implement all of the described features in PHPCR yet [see @phpcr2014b].

 There are also some differences regarding the feature completeness between the storage layers, because not every feature can be implemented storage agnostic.